Stanford-Online/js-input-samples/qualtrics_grader/README.md

 2. Download `qualtrics_grader.html` and `qualtrics_grader.js`, and put them in your Files & Uploads.
 3. Download `qualtrics_grader.xml`, follow the instructions at the top of that file, and paste the result into a Blank Advanced Problem.
 4. Create a Qualtrics survey along the [method described in the edX documentation](https://edx.readthedocs.io/projects/edx-partner-course-staff/en/latest/exercises_tools/qualtrics.html).
   * You will probably want it set up so that it accepts User IDs.
-You CANNOT pass the usual anonymized ID; you have to pass a different one.
-This is handled in the javascript for you, but you still need to set the "uid" that edx's documentation mentions.
+Adding the uid to the survey URL is something that is handled for you, but you still need to set the "uid" that edx's documentation mentions.
   * Do not create an iframe to embed the survey; we've done that for you.
 5. On the final page of that survey, include the javascript from the `qualtrics.js` file.
 6. Profit!